-While most hacks were conducted analogue in older vehicles, the abundance of connectivity platforms in modern vehicles exposes them to remote attacks.
+While most hacks were conducted analog in older vehicles, the abundance of connectivity platforms in modern vehicles exposes them to remote attacks.
 As early as 2015, security researchers managed to remotely hack a Jeep Cherokee, while a forewarned reporter was driving it down the highway.

-The attackers basically gained control over the whole system, through a vulnerability within UConnect, which is an internet-connected entertainment and navigation unit.
+The attackers basically gained control over the whole system, through a vulnerability within UConnect, which is an web-connected entertainment and navigation unit.
 While the poor reporter was going down a highway, the researchers toyed with the AC, windscreen wipers, and speaker system.
-Eventually they shut off the engine completely, leaving the reporter almost at a complete halt with nowhere to go, and an 18-wheeler approaching from behind!
+Eventually, they shut off the engine completely, leaving the reporter almost at a complete halt with nowhere to go, and an 18-wheeler approaching from behind!

 This example highlights just how dangerous vulnerabilities in automotive software can be.
 The two researchers conducted the hack from over 10 miles away, but they could have just as well done it from the other side of the planet.
 The breach resulted in 1.4 million vehicles being recalled, causing hundreds of millions of financial damage for Jeep.

-Nonetheless, this digitalization of vehicles has been swift and recent, which created an imbalance between the level of software-dependency and software security in modern cars.
+The example above highlights how far-reaching the consequences of vulnerabilities in automotive software can be.
+Making our vehicles more reliant on software has made cars more secure and efficient.
+Nonetheless, this digitalization of vehicles has been swift and recent, which created an imbalance between the level of software dependency and software security in modern cars.
 If exploited, this imbalance would be a huge risk to public safety.